googleanalytics/autotrack/README.md

 ## Overview

-The default [JavaScript tracking snippet](https://developers.google.com/analytics/devguides/collection/analyticsjs/) for Google Analytics is powerful and collects important information about the pages users are visiting on your website.
-But as sites today are becoming increasingly complex, there's a lot more going on that the default snippet is not capturing.

-The `autotrack` library attempts to solve this problem.
-It's a small (3.1K gzipped) collection of [analytics.js](https://developers.google.com/analytics/devguides/collection/analyticsjs/) plugins built for today's modern web.
-It's goal is to provide a new baseline for web tracking and to make it easier to build your own custom implementations.

-The following plugins are included with `autotrack.js`:
+The default [JavaScript tracking snippet](https://developers.google.com/analytics/devguides/collection/analyticsjs/) for Google Analytics runs when a web page is first loaded and sends a pageview hit to Google Analytics.
+If you want to know about more than just pageviews (e.g. events, social interactions), you have to write code to capture that information yourself.

+Since most website owners care about most of the same types of user interactions, web developers end up writing the same code over and over again for every new site they build.

+Autotrack was created to solve this problem.
+It provides default tracking for the interactions most people care about, and it provides several convenience features (e.g. declarative event tracking) to make it easier than ever to understand how people are using your site.

+The `autotrack.js` library is small (3K gzipped), and includes the following plugins.
+By default all plugin are bundled together, but they can be included and configured separately as well:

 <table>
   <tr>